Field theory in Rindler frame and more on the correspondence with thermal field theory formalisms: Free field theory in Rindler frame

 Having these positive frequency Wightman functions, we can now define the respective Feynman-like propagators through the relation

 where the subscripts are $i,\,j=R,\,L$.
 In $4$-momentum space these are given by

 In the above we define ${k}=({\omega},\,{\textbf{k}})$, $\omega_{{\textbf{k}}}^{2}={\textbf{k}}^{2}+m^{2}$, $n_{\beta_0} = (e^{\beta_0\omega_{\bf{k}}}-1)^{-1}$ and $n_{a} = (e^{\frac{2\pi\omega_{\bf{k}}}{a}}-1)^{-1}$.
-Explicite steps to obtain the above forms are given in Supplemental meaterial.
+Explicit steps to obtain the above forms are given in Appendix \ref{A}.
+Note that in calculating these Feynman propagators we did not use analytic continuation relations (\ref{analytic}) among the coordinates in Wightman functions.
 Here both $iG_{{RR}}({k})$ and $iG_{{LL}}({k})$ have four terms.
 The first term is independent of temperature and acceleration of the detectors.
 This represents the propagator for inertial motion of the observers in the zero-temperature field theory.
 The second term has only temperature dependent.
 The first and second terms together represent the propagator for inertial observers in finite temperature.
 The third term has only acceleration dependent, shows the contribution for accelerated motion of the detectors in the zero-temperate field theory.
 However the last term contains both temperature and motion dependence.
 Moreover, these are symmetric under the exchange of $\beta_0 \leftrightarrow \beta_U = 2\pi/a$, where $\beta_U$ is the inverse Unruh temperature.
 This is the reflection of the well known fact that the field theory in indivitual Rindler frame mimics thermal field theory.
 On the other hand other two are not in similar structure.
 Presence of cross terms in the propagators implies that the calculation of the physical quantities in interaction scenario with respect to Rindler frame not only contributed by acceleration effect which is identical to thermal field theory in Minkowski frame, but also by a stimulating effect in which $\beta_0$ and $\beta_U$ are stimulating each other.
 Let us now consider two important limits -- one is $\beta_0\to\infty$ and other one is $\beta_U\to\infty$.

 For the first limit (corresponds to zero temperature field theory in Rindler frame) the above reduces to

 Arranging these in the following matrix form: